 As the number of bitcoin rewards awarded for solving a block in a blockchain decreases, our ability to achieve profitability worsens.
 Decreased use and demand for bitcoin rewards may adversely affect our incentive to expend processing power to solve blocks.
 If the award of bitcoin rewards for solving blocks and transaction fees are not sufficiently high, we may not have an adequate incentive to continue mining and may cease our mining operations.
 For instance, the current fixed reward for solving a new block on the bitcoin blockchain is twelve and a half bitcoin currency rewards per block, which decreased from 25 bitcoin in July 2016.
 It is estimated that it will halve again in about one year.
 This reduction may result in a reduction in the aggregate hash rate of the bitcoin network as the incentive for miners decreases.
 Miners ceasing operations would reduce the collective processing power on the network, which would adversely affect the confirmation process for transactions (i.e., temporarily decreasing the speed at which blocks are added to a blockchain until the next scheduled adjustment in difficulty for block solutions) and make bitcoin networks more vulnerable to a malicious actor or botnet obtaining control in excess of 50 percent of the processing power active on a blockchain, potentially permitting such actor or botnet to manipulate a blockchain in a manner that adversely affects our activities.
 A reduction in confidence in the confirmation process or processing power of the network could result and be irreversible.
-Such events could have a material adverse effect on our business, prospects or operations and potentially the value of any bitcoin or other cryptocurrencies we mine or otherwise acquire or hold for our own account.
+Such events could have a material adverse effect on our ability to continue to pursue our new strategy at all, which could have a material adverse effect on our ability to continue to pursue our new strategy at all, which could have a material adverse effect on our ability the value of any bitcoin or other cryptocurrencies we mine or otherwise acquire or hold for our own account.